News | Sign Up | A LEVER FOR SCALE

 NAMING

-We will continually name the racism that permeates all aspects of the opportunities to succeed for many of our nation’s children and families.
+We will continually name the unfairness that permeates all aspects of the opportunities to succeed for many of our nation’s children and families.

 JOURNEYING